The Balloon Paradox

 They haven’t tried to rent an apartment in Miami Beach or add two scoops of $2.70 guac to their burrito at Chipotle.

 I remember when inflation was simply my dad’s response to a flat basketball or the lengths I would go to prank my brother.
-And while the balloons may have popped, I still take pride in the 5,000 balloons I had my friend Noah blow up over a five-year-span.
+And while the balloons may have popped, I still take pride in the 5,000 balloons I had Noah blow up over a five-year-span.
+I’ve always had the knack to get people to blow on my behalf.

-So I was relegated to tying the balloons.
+But not always by choice.
+I didn’t know how to blow a balloon until I was 17.
+Hell, I still don’t know how to blow a bubble-gum or whistle.
+I was relegated to tying the balloons.
 My fingers became strong, freakishly strong.
 My middle finger, in particular, is deadly from the tip to the shaft.
 When I flick people off, I’m not giving them the bird, I’m giving them the whole flock.

 The last time we did it in 2019, the price for 1,000 balloons was around $70.
 I’d imagine that wouldn’t even get you 500 today.